andreriffen/andreriffen/README.md

 <div align="center">

     💬📫💬
-    Do you like some of my ideas?
-    Feel free to send me a message!
-    I love talking to random strangers,
+    Like my projects?
-    especially if you're a tech recruiter.
+    Hire me, if you're a tech recruiter!

 </div>